Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

         **Parameter**: ``keyword`` (type: ``str``)

-        The string that the model's output should contain.
-This check validates that the specified keyword appears in the model's response.
+        The string that the agent's output should contain.
+This check validates that the specified keyword appears in the agent's response.

         .. code-block:: python